Dion of Syracuse: Assassination

 Among those who had come with Dion from Greece to help liberate Syracuse was a pupil of Plato named Calippus.

 From his exile, Dionysius had offered a bribe to Calippus to kill Dion and Calippus had accepted the offer.
 Calippus used the money from Dionysius to bribe some of Dion’s troops to defect to him.
 He then won Dion’s trust by betraying some of these soldiers to Dion, who then enlisted Calippus as a secret agent to discover further plotters.
 So whenever Dion was told that Calippus was undermining him, Dion simply thought that Calippus was acting in his role as a spy.

 Shortly afterwards, Dion’s only son fell from a window and died.
 Dion’s wife, Arete, and sister, Aristomache, discovered Calippus’ plot against Dion, but Dion was still paralysed with remorse from his son’s death, and refused to take action.

 Arete and Aristomache continued their enquiries into Calippus' plot against Dion, and when Calippus discovered their inquisitiveness, he approached them and told them that he was loyal and that he would prove his loyalty.
 They told him to take the Great Oath, involving a ceremony in Persephone’s temple, which he took.
 Following the ceremony, Calippus broke his vow and planned to kill Dion on the day celebrating the goddess Persephone.

 On that date, Dion was celebrating at home with his friends.
 The assassins were Zacynthians, who wore light garments and who were unarmed.
 They walked into the house while other accomplices began shutting all doors and windows.
 The mercenaries attacked Dion choking him and then with a short Spartan sword he was stabbed to death.

 Following Dion's assassination, Calippus seized power himself and ruled as tyrant of Syracuse for about a year before Syracuse successfully revolted against his rule and he was exiled from the city.

 In popular culture

-Dion appears as a character in Mary Renault's novel The Mask of Apollo.
+Dion appears as a central character in Mary Renault's historical novel about classical Syracuse The Mask of Apollo (1966).